-The JumpStart: ASL Program was formerly known as New Signers Program (NSP).
-It is a sign language immersion program.
-Through the program, students learn enough basic sign skills before fall semester so that they can communicate with other Gallaudet students, faculty and staff.
-Students are also provided instruction in Gallaudet's history and traditions, deaf awareness, and Deaf Culture.
+The JumpStart: ASL Program is a a sign language immersion program for first year and transfer Deaf/Hard of hearing students.
+Students learn enough basic sign skills before fall semester so that they can communicate with other Gallaudet students, faculty and staff and make the best use of cmapus services.
+There is a $350 program fee, but no room and board charges.

 The overall message is that communication can happen in many ways at Gallaudet University.
 Students can take ownership of their communication needs.
 In time, it is expected that the JumpStart: ASL students will be able to integrate into the intellectual, cultural, and social climate of the university.

 For further inquries, please do contact us at email@example.com.

 Please do check out below on what our previous JumpStart: ASL students have to say about their JumpStart experience!

 Experiences from our previous ASL students:

 "I thought it was such an awesome idea to get students together at JumpStart who know little or no sign at all.
 I knew from the start that I would participate in this amazing opportunity to help me get the best experience at Gallaudet." -- Stephanie Weiss

 "JumpStart was like a family...
 I wish it could continue forever.
 Joining JumpStart helped me a lot especially in the improvement of ASL, settling down at Gallaudet and be prepared in the fall." -- Santina Mwarania

 "As eager as I was to have a fresh start in a brand new city, I was nervous at the possibility of culture shock and becoming overwhelmed by such drastic lifestyle changes.
 In JumpStart, I was offered the ease of a subtle transition into a new culture.
 Also, we were able to make lasting friendships before the hectic fall semester starts.
 I could not have been more satisfied! " -- Kallissa Bailey